Sidonius Apollinaris: Letters

 The complexity of the allusions to mythical, historical, biblical exempla often makes his writing very difficult to understand, but the difficulty was intentional and Sidonius disparages those unwilling to put in the effort necessary for a complete education in Roman language, literature, and culture.
 For Sidonius, familiarity with Classical Latin authors was the central point of education and the justification for the social position of the aristocrat; he says that difference between educated and uneducated men is the same as the difference between men and animals.

-W.B.
-Anderson notes, "Whatever one may think about their style and diction, the letters of Sidonius are an invaluable source of information on many aspects of the life of his time."
+W. B. Anderson notes, "Whatever one may think about their style and diction, the letters of Sidonius are an invaluable source of information on many aspects of the life of his time."
 Many studies have used the letters in order to reconstruct the social networks of the intelligentsia in fourth-century Gaul.
-However, the letters cannot be treated as straightforward depictions of Sidonius' times.
+However, the letters cannot be treated as straightforward depictions of Sidonius's times.
 Sidonius actively models his letters and their representations of his contemporary world on those of earlier epistolographers, notably Pliny the Younger.
 He represents Rome as a model society.
 Peter Brown argues that the resulting picture of continuity is actually a response to the rapidity of change in his contemporary Gaul.
 Sigrid Mratschek says that through his literary work, he sought to build up the literary and cultural element of Roman identity, as compensation for Rome's military and political collapse, to reinforce the position of the Roman aristocracy in Gaul, and the church.

 A letter of Sidonius's addressed to Riothamus, "King of the Brittones" (c.
 470) is of particular interest, since it provides evidence that a king or military leader with ties to Britain lived around the time frame of King Arthur.
-An English translation of his poetry and letters by W.B.
-Anderson, with accompanying Latin text, have been published by the Loeb Classical Library (volume 1, containing his poems and books 1-2 of his letters, 1939; remainder of letters, 1965).
+An English translation of his poetry and letters by W. B. Anderson, with accompanying Latin text, have been published by the Loeb Classical Library (volume 1, containing his poems and books 1–2 of his letters, 1939; remainder of letters, 1965).

 Manuscript tradition

-Although Sidonius' works may have been published in part during his lifetime (5th century), there is no textual evidence of this and all manuscripts can be traced back to a single archetype, which is estimated as dating to roughly the 7th century.
+Although Sidonius's works may have been published in part during his lifetime (5th century), there is no textual evidence of this and all manuscripts can be traced back to a single archetype, which is estimated as dating to roughly the 7th century.
 The oldest witness dates to the 9th century and is likely a fourth-generation copy.
 Although the archetype contained poems, they were omitted in most copies, and most extant manuscripts contain only his letters, often jumbled together with a garbled transcription of another writer, Ausonius.
-Most of the work on textual variants was done by Christian Lütjohann in the 1870s, but Lütjohann died prematurely before he had developed the stemmatics, which are crucial for reconstructing Sidonius' idiosyncratic Latin.
+Most of the work on textual variants was done by Christian Lütjohann in the 1870s, but Lütjohann died prematurely before he had developed the stemmatics, which are crucial for reconstructing Sidonius's idiosyncratic Latin.
 Lütjohann's work was published in the 1887 Monumenta Germaniae Historica with inferior stemmatics provided by other scholars.
 Franz Dolveck provided a partial new stemma, including only those editions complete with poetry, in 2020.